Traveller Movement v Ofcom & Channel 4

 Download: Download this judgment

-Adrienne Page QC - Leading Counsel (Interested Party)
+Adrienne Page KC - Leading Counsel (Interested Party)

 Instructing Solicitors: Howe & Co for the Claimant, Ofcom in-house for the Defendant (Ofcom), Wiggin LLP for the Interested Party (Channel 4)

 Channel 4 broadcast two series of a programme Big Fat Gypsy Weddings (BFGW), and another series Thelma’s Gypsy Girls (TGG).

 The Traveller Movement (TM) complained to Ofcom about the second series of BFGW, one programme from the first series, and TGG.
 TM argued that the programmes breached the provisions of the Ofcom Broadcasting Code (‘the Code’) in that they were unfair, harmful (particularly to children and young persons) and offensive in a number of important respects.

 Ofcom split the complaint into two parts: complaints about fairness were dealt with in accordance with Ofcom’s fairness and privacy procedures.
 These allow for both the broadcaster and the complainant to comment on Ofcom’s ‘preliminary view’, before Ofcom reaches its final decision.
 In contrast, matters of harm and offence were considered in accordance with Ofcom’s standards procedures, which provide for Ofcom’s preliminary view to be seen and commented on only by the broadcaster, before Ofcom’s final decision.